a fixed portion that is allotted

 tumbe.
 Currently it is pronounced to rhyme with

-having knowledge of
+the state or act of having knowledge of

 These good women lacked an appropriate sense of adventure—or perhaps a proper